How to Declutter Your Gmail Inbox

 8. Eliminate Spam

 Sometimes we receive random messages from people we don’t know or newsletters we didn’t sign up for.
 Eliminate and minimize these by reporting them as spam or phishing so Gmail can block them in the future and prevent you from receiving more.
+Additionally, managing email notifications can help reduce distractions and keep your inbox focused.
 Do this by:

 1. In the email, click the three dots in the upper right corner of the message